qkr7391/React-Redux/React/StudyingNote-React.md

 The value of the Data-id property is a string, so we convert it to a number with Number(id).

 When the state is changed through setState(=setSubject), the render function is called, and the page is re-rendered with the changed state.

+---

+### Organizing concepts

+- props vs state
+  Props are values that are given to a component from the outside in, while state is something that can be changed from the inside out.
+  Props are values that you pass internally, so their value shouldn't change, so they are read-only.
+  Both Props and state call the render() function

+- Use props when issuing commands from a parent component to a child component

+- Use event when you want to change a value from the child component to the parent component.

+Translated with www.DeepL.com/Translator (free version)